 Published By Janet Gershen-Siegel at November 25, 2017

 For a new business particularly, your small business credit will be poor as a matter of course.
-This is because you just will not have the type of record and seasoning which can make your commercial credit score rise (and, for this reason, make lenders want to loan your company money).
+This is because you just will not have the type of record and seasoning which can make your commercial credit score rise.

 As a result, loan providers are not going to be too passionate about granting your company a small business loan.
 This is because they genuinely have no clue if your small business will be able to pay back the loan.

 A UCC blanket lien is a note which is included with your credit report.
 It says that the lender has an interest in all of your small business’s assets until you repay the loan completely.
 Therefore, there might be dire consequences if you need to default.

 Plus, many of these loans will also require personal guarantees.

-The primary advantage to unsecured small business loans is that you do not need to provide a personal guarantee or accept a UCC blanket lien.
-If you wind up defaulting on the loan, then your home and other individual assets will not be confiscated, and neither will your inventory.
+The primary advantage to unsecured small business loans is you don’t need to provide a personal guarantee or accept a UCC blanket lien.
+If you wind up defaulting on the loan, then your home and other individual assets will not be confiscated.
+And neither will your inventory.